Auto Mechanic Near Mount Pleasant, SC

 Your vehicle's electric system not only starts your car - it makes your radio, dashboard, and headlights functional.
 Today, most cars have complex electrical components that are responsible for on-road safety systems and all-wheel drive mechanics.

-At A+ Auto, we perform a variety of electrical maintenance work in Mount Pleasant, from simple battery replacements to comprehensive re-wiring.
+At A+ Auto, we perform a variety of electrical maintenance work in Mount Pleasant, SC, from simple battery replacements to comprehensive re-wiring.
 Our team of skilled electrical technicians will dial down to the root cause of your issues and provide you with a detailed explanation of what's going on with your car.
 Once we understand your car's electrical issues, we get to work on solving the problem at a price you can afford.

 Some common automobile electrical problems we solve include: